 - pinch of red pepper flakes

 - minced pear, for garnish (optional)

 Using a three-quart saucepan, melt coconut oil over medium heat.
 Add onions and sauté until translucent and tender.
 Add squash, as well as some salt, pepper, and red pepper flakes.
 Cover all ingredients with stock.

 Bring to a simmer and add pears.
 Cook for 15-20 minutes, or until the squash is tender.

 Remove the pot from the heat and, using an immersion blender, puree until smooth.
 Add more salt and pepper, to taste.
 I like mine to have quite a bit of savory elements, since i love that balance with sweet foods.
-Garnish with some minced pear - not only does it look pretty, but it's a nice texture contrast with the smooth soup.
-You could also try topping it with a drizzle of cream, a dollop of creme fraiche, or some chopped parsley or chives.
+Garnish with some minced pear—not only does it look pretty, but it's a nice texture contrast with the smooth soup.
+You could also try topping it with a drizzle of cream, a dollop of creme fraiche, or some chopped chives.